RedPandaProjects/STALKERonUE/Content/UltraDynamicSky/Blueprints/README.txt

       - Increase "View Sample Count Scale" This scales the number of samples used in the volumetric rendering.
 Increasing it will reduce noise in the resolve and can fix some artifacts if pushed high enough.
 Note that this will increase the performance demand of the clouds proportional to the amount you increase the setting.

       - Reduce "Tracing Max Distance".
 There are two settings for this, one for inside the cloud layer, and one for outside.
-Note that these values will only be applied with the player camera location at runtime.

-      - Increase "Distance to Sample Max Count".
-This can help in particular with the horizontal band of light that can be seen from within the cloud layer.
+      - Adjust "Distance to Sample Max Count".
+This controls how view sample count scales with distance through the layer.

 -----
 VOLUMETRIC CLOUDS LOOK BLURRY/STREAKY WHEN MOVING FAST